Nocksoft/Author-Box-by-Nocksoft/readme.txt

 * first release

 == Screenshots ==
-1. Author Box at the end of posts
+1. Author Box at the end of a Post
+2. Global Settings for Author Box
+3. User specific Settings for Author Box